dwolf42/TicTacToeSuper/src/README.md

 written in Java I've started to push the basic tutorial a litte further.

-I tuned the appearance of the playing field, implemented a 2d array to store both, the values borders and lines of the playing field, as well as the actual playing slots where player 1 and player 2 may place their symbols.
+I tuned the appearance of the playing field, implemented a 2d array to store both, the values of the borders and lines of the playing field, as well as the actual playing slots where player 1 and player 2 may place their symbols.

 Basic playing field: